 NEVILL, Hugh.
 19.6.1847 — Hyères, France 10.4.1897.
-British Colonial Servant and Collector in Ceylon.
-Came to Ceylon when 17 and served 27 years there, finally (1895-97) District Judge in Batticaloa.
-He achieved valuable collections both of naturalia and antiquities (Kandy silver work) and of Buddhist manuscripts.
-He left Ceylon because of severe illness, and died soon.
-As a scholar he was a mere dilettante, but nevertheless a pioneer of Sinhalese studies.
-Also interested in malacology, together with his brother.
+British Civil Servant in Sri Lanka.
+Came to Ceylon when 17 as private secretary to Chief Justice and served 27 years there, finally (1895-97) District Judge in Batticaloa.
+He achieved valuable collections both of naturalia and antiquities (Kandy silver work) and 2227 manuscripts mainly in Pāli, Sinhalese and Tamil.
+He left Ceylon because of severe illness and died soon.
+As a scholar he was a mere dilettant, but nevertheless a pioneer of Sinhalese studies.
+Also interested in malacology, together with his brother Geoffrey.

-Publications: articles and notes on Ceylon birds and molluscs in JRAS-CB, on molluscs JASB.
+Publications: Articles and notes on Ceylon birds and molluscs in JRAS-CB, on molluscs JASB.

-– “The Ancient Emporium of Kálah &c., with Notes on Fa-Hian’s Account of Ceylon”, JRAS-CB 7:24, 188?.
+– “The Ancient Emporium of Kálah &c., with Notes on Fa-Hian’s Account of Ceylon”, JRAS-CB 7:24, 1881, 57-84.

 – Oriental Studies.
 1-2.
-18??.
+Colombo 1882.

-– edited and published (and to a great extent wrote) the journal The Taprobanian.
+– Edited and published (and to a great extent wrote) the journal The Taprobanian.
 A Dravidian Journal of Oriental Studies in and around Ceylon.
 1:1-4.
 128 p.
-Bombay & L. 1885-86; 2-?.
-18??.
+Bombay & L. 1885-86; 2.
+1887, 3, 1888.

 – Sinhala Verse (Kavi).
+Collected by H.N.
 Ed. by P. E. P. Deraniyagala.
 1. 11+352 p.
 Ceylon National Museums Manuscript Series 4 Ethnology 1.
 Colombo 1954.

 Sources: Obituary from the *Athenæum 1.5.1897 quoted in the JRAS 1897, 700; briefly in JRAS-CB 15:49, 1898; *K.D.
 Somadasa, Catalogue of the Hugh Nevill Collection of Sinhalese Manuscripts in the British Library.
 1-6.
 440+316+318+465+473+728 p.
 London 1987-93, 7.
 Index.
 13+217 p.
 1995; Wikipedia.